mauritssilvis/challenges/java/java-project-cli/README.md

 Copyright © 2021–2023 Maurits Silvis

-This source code package is subject to the terms and conditions defined in the GNU General Public License v3.0, which can be found in the file [LICENSE.md](../../LICENSE.md), or later.
+This source code package is subject to the terms and conditions defined in the [GNU General Public License v3.0](LICENSE.md) or later.